 Is STEM good for kids?

 STEM education has myriad benefits for young people.
-It introduces them to exciting subjects that can lead to lucrative and fulfilling career opportunities.
-For girls, early exposure to computer science appears to make them more likely to major and work in the field.
+For instance, it introduces them to exciting subjects that can lead to lucrative and fulfilling career opportunities.
+For girls especially, early exposure to computer science appears to make them more likely to major and work in the field.
 With companies like Google making efforts to achieve gender parity, opportunities for girls in tech are expanding.